 As part of our comprehensive and multidisciplinary approach to cancer care, our radiation oncologists assess how radiotherapy may benefit each liver cancer patient.
 Radiation therapy may be beneficial in situations where:

 - Cancer cells are found in lymph nodes

-- Positive margins remain after surgery
+- Cancer cells remain after surgery (called positive margins)

 - Cancer within the liver cannot be removed with surgery

 Radiation therapy uses high-energy X-rays to kill cancer cells.
 The radiation overwhelms cancer cells with oxidizing molecules that disrupt important cell functions and damage the DNA inside cancer cells, thereby killing them.
 Normal cells are better able to protect and detoxify themselves and are therefore more resistant to the radiation.